CoulterStutz/nftpy/README.md

 A Python package designed to facilitate the integration and adoption of NFT (ERC721, ERC1155) tokens in software applications.

 ### Changes in 1.1.5
+#### Threaded NFTWallet class for fast chain querying!
+If you are querying to multiple chains at once, fear no more as processing times are slashed for multichain querying!
 ## Features

 #### EVM Interaction with NFT Tokens